• Skip to primary navigation

 crater at Mount Eden park near Auckland New Zealand

-For a less adrenaline-infused experience, head to Mount Eden, which is a dormant volcano towering over Auckland.
+For a less adrenaline-infused experience, head to Mount Eden, which is a dormant volcano towering over Auckland, NZ.
 The crater is circled with boardwalks, and the viewing platforms offer 360-degree views of the city.

 wooded shoreline with turquoise waters